Young Alumni Share How College Shaped Their Career Success

 Aileen Farrelly '95, CPA, MS, assistant dean for the O’Malley School of Business, was extremely helpful in making sure I was engaging with alumni and attending events on and off campus through the Passport Program.
 Different perspectives helped me understand what paths my career could take.
 I would highly recommend taking classes with both Amira Annabi and Hany Guirguis, whose classes were essential in challenging me academically.
 Manhattan also offered a Chartered Financial Analyst (CFA) prep course, which inspired me to go through all three levels, become a Charterholder and prepared me for when I transitioned into the more analytical/technical role I am currently in.

-At the College, I participated in the Fed Challenge, which teaches you a ton about macroeconomics and how the Federal Reserve works.
+At the University, I participated in the Fed Challenge, which teaches you a ton about macroeconomics and how the Federal Reserve works.
 I was also president of the Economics and Finance Society, a member of Jasper Investors, Beta Alpha Psi and the Financial Management Association.

 Advice for current and future students: